Skip to content

 When an EOR handles employee benefits, it deals with a lot of sensitive employee data.
 This includes personal details needed to provide benefits, health records, and financial information.

 Poor management of this data results in privacy breaches and loss of trust between the employer and employees.
-Also, any incorrect data entry or miscommunication about benefits brings about mistakes in enrolling of workers, claims processing, or benefit distribution.
-This increases employee frustration and adds to a company’s administrative load.
+Incorrect data entry or miscommunication about benefits can cause mistakes in worker enrollment, claims processing, or benefit distribution - increasing employee frustration and adding to a company's administrative load.

 3. Risk losing direct communication